pacemaker82/Compact-Power-Card/README.md

 ## Getting Started

 Before you dive in getting a complicated card all setup, start with the basics.
-In the card setup below, you have 3 sources of power, grid, PV and battery.
+In the card setup below, you have 3 power devices, grid, PV and battery.
 In this case, the home entity isn't provided, so the card will take care of the calculation itself:

 ```yaml
 type: custom:compact-power-card